diegob1212/BIManalyst_g_24/A3/README.md

 ![Picture1](https://github.com/diegob1212/BIManalyst_g_24/blob/main/A3/Updated%20BPMN%20scope%20highlighted.svg)<br>

+There is a quick remminder of our tool.
+We can see that our tool could be improve by using an exterior tool that checks that load bearing walls really are what the model says.
+The step "Load bearing checker on the element" isn't performed by our code but is done by an exterior tool that could be implemented.

 ## Instructions to run the tool
 To run the tool please follow the steps below:
+0. Save both script python files in a direcory in your computer

 1. Prepare your IFC models
 Place both IFC files (the architectural and structural models) in the same directory as the script:
 - 25-08-D-ARCH.ifc